 Around 40% of the Chinese unicorn leaders named technology and data as their company’s chief competitive advantage, revealed the 2018 report by accountants PwC.
 The survey also showed that more than 70% of them already have strategies for overseas expansion, with plans to build a global network in years to come.

 Note: Looking to invest your money in unicorns, or more generally interested in wider investment ideas we have a range of resources that could help.
-See our featured stockbrokers and mobile trading apps for US customers.
-Alternatively, for buying shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.
+See our featured stock brokers and mobile trading apps for US customers.
+Alternatively, if you buy shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.